Themos Asderis: Managerial career

 He remained at the bench of AEK until 1933 and later returned the team alongside Kostas Negrepontis in a period of decline for the team.
 AEK after the renewal and the arrival of the players of their academy, which was the first in Greece, such as Kleanthis Maropoulos, Tryfon Tzanetis and Michalis Delavinias, were ready to start their domestic domination.
 In 1937 AEK did not participate in the championship because they planned to return to their roots.
 They traveled to Istanbul in an intense emotional charge and participated in mini tournaments with Güneş and Fenerbahçe.
-They lost in the first game to the Turkish champions 2–1, but beat Fenerbahçe 3–2.
-At that time the club was ready for big things and proved it with the first double in the history of Greek football in the 1939.
+They lost in the first game to the Turkish champions by 2–1, but beat Fenerbahçe by 3–2.
+At that time the club was ready for big things and proved it with the first ever domestic double in Greek football in 1939.
 The following season was the last appearance of Asderis on the bench of AEK, again as an intermediate link in the tenure of Negrepontis.
 The team won the championship again and looked to the future with optimism, since their generation of players was unique and won their opponents with great ease.
 Unfortunately, the World War II came, as Mussolini ordered his troops to invade Greece after the historic refusal of Metaxas to surrender the country to the Italians and football was no longer priority.

 Asderis spent a period at Panathinaikos, where he helped them stand alongside the other Constantinopolitan and founding member of AEK Fokiona, Dimitriadis, during the very difficult years of the Occupation.
 With the release of Greece and the restart of the national football championships, came the call from Olympiacos.
-Asderis became the first coach in the history of Greek football to work in all the clubs of the big three (followed by Helmut Senekowitsch and Jacek Gmoch) and at Olympiacos more mature than ever, he won the championship, as well as the Cup of 1947.
+Asderis became the first coach in the history of Greek football to work in all the clubs of the big three (followed by Helmut Senekowitsch and Jacek Gmoch) and at Olympiacos more mature than ever, he won the championship, as well as the Cup in 1947.
 Asderis was also part of the technical staff during three of the four spells of Negrepontis on the bench of Greece.
 In 1951 and at the age of 50, the Asderis retired from active role, having done everything in football as a footballer, as a coach and as a referee.
 He had written his name in the history of both AEK Athens and Olympiacos with a domestic double.

+Personal life

-Asderis had lived a life full of football, that ended on 22 March 1975, when he left his last breath in Athens.
+Asderis had a wife name Marika who was an agent of Panathinaikos.
+He lived a life full of football that ended on 22 March 1975, when he left his last breath in Athens.